International Women's Year: New Zealand

 In June a United Women's Convention was held in Wellington.

 United States

 Events in support of IWY were held throughout the United States by private organizations and NGOs, such as those held in Connecticut, 11–12 June 1977 and the Greater Cleveland Congress, October.
 One of the most significant US events, because it was funded by the US government, was held in Houston, Texas and though planned as an IWY event, did not take place until 1977.
 The 1977 National Women's Conference included women from each state in the United States and developed a National Plan of Action, mirroring many of the points of the World Plan of Action.

 India

 The then Indian Prime Minister Indira Gandhi had inaugurated National Women's Day and International Women's Year event jointly sponsored by 50 women's organizations at NDMC Indoor Stadium New Delhi in India on Basant Panchami Sunday February 16, 1975.

+Sri Lanka

+In recognition of IWY in 1975, the then Sri Lankan Prime Minister Sirimavo Bandaranaike created an agency to focus on women’s issues, which would later become the Ministry of Women and Child Affairs.
+She also appointed Siva Obeyesekere as State Secretary for Health and later as Minister of Health.
+Bandaranaike subsequently attended the United Nations World Conference on Women in Mexico City, where she was the only woman prime minister elected in her own right.